yizow/asteroid-lab/README.md

 It seems possible that we could merge these two designs by, for example, having the nodes choose other nodes as tracking servers for various time intervals.

 ### Node control and isolation
-Docker provides built-in mechanisms for container orchestration, resource limitation, and isolation.
+We hope to leverage [Docker Swarm](https://docs.docker.com/engine/swarm/) to orchestrate the nodes in a single slice for each experiment and keep experiments isolated from each other and from the host machines.

 ### Raw network access for experiments
-Our research indicates that docker does the hard work for us here.
+Our research indicates that Docker does the hard work for us here.
 By default, containers have their own network interface, isolated from the host.
 We’re still determining how exactly to make containers networks isolated from each other, but this is certainly possible.
+[Overlay networks in Swarm mode](https://docs.docker.com/engine/userguide/networking/#/an-overlay-network-with-docker-engine-swarm-mode) look particularly promising.

 # Materials